OG CANNABIS INSURANCE.COM

 • Equipment breakdown coverage for critical machinery.

-• Product liability insurance for wholesale cannabis products.
+• Product liability insurance for wholesale cannabis products, if applicable.

-MED Condition: Coverage must extend to all licensed grow premises listed on the MED license.
+MED Condition: Coverage should extend to all licensed grow premises listed on the MED license.

 MIP (Marijuana Infused Products) Manufacturer